-1.13 DORMER WINDOWS
+1.15 DORMER WINDOWS

-Where it is proposed to utilise the existing roof space of dwelling houses by the inclusion of dormer windows, these are to be designed so that they are complimentary to the character of the dwelling house and do not visually dominate the roof.
+Where it is proposed to utilise the existing building roof space by the inclusion of dormer windows, which are vertical windows that projects from a sloping roof and usually illuminates a room and provides more headroom on the first floor.

-- (a) To ensure additions to roofs for the purposes of accommodation, are compatible with the character of the house and streetscape. - (b) To ensure where part of a semi-detached pair, row or group, the character of dormer and roof windows is consistent in all respects, to conserve the unity of the group.
+- (a) To ensure additions to roofs for the purposes of accommodation, are proportionate and complementary with the character of the dwelling and streetscape. - (b) To ensure where part of a semi-detached dwelling pair, row or group, the character of dormer and roof windows is consistent in all respects, to conserve the unity of the group.

 - (a) Where the height of the roof as measured from the gutter to the ridge is less than 2.5m, windows must be flush to the roof and limited to one per single fronted dwelling, or a pair on a double fronted dwelling.
-Windows are to be centrally located on the roof. - (b) The roof of any dormer shall generally be a minimum of 300mm below the main ridge. - (c) Where the dwelling is part of semi-detached pair, row or group of like dwellings, any dormer or roof window must match the unity of the group and the total width of dormers should be no greater than 25% of the width of the roof. - (d) In terrace style dwellings, a rear skillion dormer may be permitted at the rear of the roof, provided the existing ridge line is maintained, the addition is set below the ridge and a side setback of minimum 600mm is maintained.
+Windows are to be centrally located on the roof. - (b) The roof of any dormer shall generally be a minimum of 300mm below the main ridge. - (c) Where the dwelling is part of semi-detached pair, row or group of like dwellings, any dormer or roof window must match the unity of the group and the total width of dormers should be no greater than 25% of the width of the roof. - (d) In terrace style dwellings, a rear skillion dormer may be permitted at the rear of the roof, provided the existing ridge line is maintained, the addition is set below the ridge and a side setback of minimum 900mm is maintained.
 In addition, the rear skillion dormer is not to extend beyond the rear gutter line.

-1.14 SECONDARY DWELLINGS AND ANCILLARY BUILDINGS
+1.16 SECONDARY DWELLINGS AND ANCILLARY BUILDINGS

-State Environmental Planning Policy (Affordable Rental Housing) 2009 (SEPP) includes developments standards for secondary dwellings.
+State Environmental Planning Policy (Affordable Rental Housing) 2009 (SEPP) includes development standards for secondary dwellings.
 This Part provides additional development guides that may be read in conjunction with the SEPP.
 Where there is an inconsistency between the SEPP and this DCP, the development standards in the SEPP prevail.